LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Experiments and Results

-\textbf{Optical flow estimation model.} We show in Table~\ref{tab:flow_model_ablation} that our approach is not very sensitive to the choice of flow estimation model.
-Unsupervised ARFlow~\cite{liu2020learning} performs comparable to supervised GMFlow~\cite{xu2022gmflow} on all the datasets, and to respect fully unsupervised setting, we use ARFlow in all our experiments.
+\textbf{Optical flow estimation model.} We show in Table~\ref{tab:flow_model_ablation} that our flow-guided graph-cut (Sec.~\ref{sec:graph_cut_for_vos}) is not very sensitive to the choice of optical flow estimation model.
+Unsupervised ARFlow~\cite{liu2020learning} performs comparable to supervised GMFlow~\cite{xu2022gmflow} on all the datasets.
+However to respect fully unsupervised setting, we use ARFlow in all our experiments.

+\textbf{Hyper-parameters.} We find that the similarity edge threshold $\tau$ = 0.25 \& the linear combination coefficient $\alpha$ = 0.7 gives the best result (Tab.~\ref{tab:hyperparam_ablations}).
+Note that $\alpha = 1.0$ \& $\alpha = 0.0$ represent the cases when \textit{only} image features and \textit{only} flow features are used for graph-cut respectively.
+The results confirm our hypothesis that the \textit{combination} of motion and appearance information results in high-quality object segmentation masks.